 - Use a funder database to uncover leads: One of the easiest ways to generate a list of potential funders is to use a donor database.
 Using a database is by far the fastest way to generate a list of funders to investigate.
 If you work at a large institution, your institution probably subscribes to at least one, if not several, donor databases.
 Some donor databases include a range funders (private foundations, corporate foundations, multilateral funding mechanisms such as UN agencies) and include funding options for both organizations and institutions.
 Other databases, such as SciVal Funding, are more specific to academic settings and scientific research.

-If you choose to go with a single research strategy, using a funder database is the arguably the best choice because you'll generate the most leads.
-Additionally, through the database you'll have immediate access to summaries of each of the funders including funding priorities and application due dates.
-That said, databases are not without their challenges.
-The challenge of using a database is that you'll be inundated with information; it could take you weeks to sort through the list of potential funders generated by the database, most of which will not be appropriate to your situation.
+If you choose to go with a single research strategy, using a funder database is arguably the best choice because you'll generate the most leads.
+Additionally, through the database, you'll have immediate access to summaries of each of the funders including funding priorities and application due dates.
+However, databases are not without their challenges.
+The challenge of using a database is that you'll be inundated with information; it could take you weeks to sort through the list of potential funders generated by the database, most of whom will not be appropriate to your situation.
 This is why, although initially it takes more effort, it can be most efficient to start your research by learning who is funding your colleagues and which companies have a presence in the geographic area where you work.